iamturner/ReactNative-Boilerplate/README.md

 $ react-native run-ios
 ```

+#### Camera Roll

-**_Note:_** *To allow camera roll access, you must link the RCTCameraRoll library to your project.*
+To allow camera roll access, you must link the RCTCameraRoll library to your project manually.

-1. Drag RCTCameraRoll.xcodeproj into Libraries in your XCode project.
-This can be found at:
+1. Drag the following project into Libraries in your XCode project:

-	> <your_project>/node_modules/react-native/Libraries/CameraRoll/
+	* <your_project>/node_modules/react-native/Libraries/CameraRoll/RCTCameraRoll.xcodeproj

-2. Still in XCode, select *Build Phases*, and then add libRCTCameraRoll.a under *Link Binary With Libraries*
+2. Still in XCode, select *Build Phases*, and add the following under *Link Binary With Libraries*

-3. Add the following permissions keys to your .plist in XCode
-	* Privacy - Photo Library Usage Description
-	* Privacy - Camera Usage Description
+	* libRCTCameraRoll.a

 ---